Desurabbits: History

 Formed in November 2013, the group's three female members were originally part of the Usa Usa Girls Club (usa☆usa少女倶楽部) idol group and initially performed on a shared billing with them at the same venues.
-Between 2013-2016 DESURABBITS performed as DEATHRABBITS (デスラビッツ), and this name may have been directly inspired by the usa part of the earlier group's name (which is an abbreviation of the romanized Japanese word for rabbit, usagi (ウサギ)) and the group's main musical influence (death metal).
+Between 2013 and 2016 DESURABBITS performed as DEATHRABBITS (デスラビッツ), and this name may have been directly inspired by the usa part of the earlier group's name (which is an abbreviation of the romanized Japanese word for rabbit, usagi (ウサギ)) and the group's main musical influence (death metal).

-In a spoof video message to fans published on 13 November 2016, the group announced that they had disbanded and the members had all gone their separate ways because they had become disenchanted with the idol business.
+In a spoof video message to fans published on 13 November 2016, the group announced that they had disbanded and the members had gone their separate ways because they had become disenchanted with the idol business.
 In its place, a "new" group called DESU.RABBITS (です。ラビッツ) was to be formed.

 On 1 January 2019 the group announced the arrival of a "rabbit revolution", a reference to the forthcoming announcement on 5 February 2019 that the group's name would be changing to DESURABBITS for the release of their ninth single Graduation Girl - Future Picture (卒業少女-未来絵-).

 During a live-streamed performance in November 2020 (on the seventh anniversary of the group's formation), the group announced that they intended to disband in June 2021.
 Reasons cited for this decision mentioned the length of time the group had been together and the members now wanting to pursue new opportunities, and also the effect the Coronavirus pandemic had had on the group's long-term viability; this effect was more pronounced for DESURABBITS because of their focus on live performances rather than album/single sales.
-The group's final live solo performance was on 20 June 2021 at the Zepp Haneda music venue in Tokyo.
+The group's final live solo performance was on 20 June 2021 at the Zepp Haneda music hall in Tokyo.

 The group's fans are collectively known as the "DESURABBITS Army".